Medical Reviewer

 Xanax, known by its generic name alprazolam, is a prescription medication classified as a benzodiazepine.[2]
 It is primarily prescribed to manage anxiety disorders and panic attacks due to its ability to produce calming effects on the central nervous system.

 Xanax is widely prescribed in the United States.
 However, its popularity also contributes to its potential for misuse and abuse.”
-According to the Substance Abuse and Mental Health Services Administration (SAMHSA), approximately 5.3 million individuals aged 12 or older reported misusing prescription benzodiazepines, including Xanax, in 2019.[3]
-In 2019 alone, benzodiazepines were implicated in over 9,000 overdose deaths, according to the National Institute on Drug Abuse (NIDA).[4]
+According to the Substance Abuse and Mental Health Services Administration (SAMHSA), approximately 4.8 million individuals aged 12 or older reported misusing prescription benzodiazepines, which may include Xanax, in 2019.[3]
+In 2022, benzodiazepines were implicated in almost 11,000 overdose deaths in the USA, according to the National Institute on Drug Abuse (NIDA).[4]

 Under the Controlled Substances Act (CSA) in the United States, Xanax is classified as a Schedule IV controlled substance.[5]
 This classification acknowledges its recognized medical use for treating anxiety disorders and panic attacks while also acknowledging its potential for abuse and dependence.
 As a Schedule IV drug, Xanax is subject to regulatory measures to mitigate the risks of misuse and diversion, including strict prescribing guidelines and monitoring of distribution channels.